 Feeling lonely is normal – we all struggle with loneliness sometimes.
-But feeling lonely most of the time is bad for your health, so I gathered a few creative tips for coping with it.
+But feeling lonely most of the time is bad for your health, so I gathered a few tips on how to cope with being alone.

 “Loneliness is a greater risk for morbidity or mortality than cigarette smoking,” says Nicholas Epley, Assistant Professor of Behavioral Science at the University of Chicago.
 Research shows that loneliness can accelerate aging, increase blood pressure, and create anxiety.

-I have a Little Sister through the Big Sisters organization, and I firmly believe that’s one of the best ways to stop feeling lonely!
+I’m a volunteer mentor to a Little Sister; we’re matched through the Big Sisters organization, and I firmly believe that’s one of the best ways to stop feeling lonely!
 Volunteer with an organization that supports your values and beliefs.
 Spend a few hours a week doing something that makes a difference in someone else’s life.

 If you’re lonely because you feel shy and awkward with people in social situations – perhaps you’re an introvert, perhaps!
 Read books that will help with your social skills, such as How to Instantly Connect with Anyone: 96 All-New Little Tricks for Big Success in Relationships.